openssl/general-policies/policies/glossary.md

 _OpenSSL Management Committee_

-This group oversees all managerial and administrative aspects of the project.
-The OMC is the final authority for the OpenSSL project.
+In the past this group was overseeing all managerial and administrative aspects of the OpenSSL project.
+It was replaced by the OpenSSL Foundation Board of Directors and the OpenSSL Corporation Board of Directors.
-The OMC is governed by the [OpenSSL Bylaws] and the various policy documents.

 ## OTC

 _OpenSSL Technical Committee_

-This group oversees all technical aspects of the project.
+In the past this group was overseeing all technical aspects of the project.
-The OTC is governed by the [OpenSSL Bylaws] and the various policy documents.
+It was replaced partially by the respective Technical Advisory Comittees of the OpenSSL Foundation and the OpenSSL Corporation.
+Some of the responsibilities of the former OTC are handled by the engineering managers of the OpenSSL Foundation and the OpenSSL Corporation.

 ## Patch release